-DFEH complaints must be filed within one (1) year after harassment occurs.
+DFEH complaints generally must be filed within three (3) years after harassment occurs.13

-Similarly, a civil lawsuit must be filed within one (1) year of receipt of a "right to sue" notice from DFEH.
+Similarly, a civil lawsuit must be filed within one (1) year of receipt of a "right to sue" notice from DFEH.14

-It is important to note that California harassment law also prohibits retaliation against, and wrongful termination of, employees who complain about harassment or participate in harassment investigations.
+It is important to note that California harassment law also prohibits workplace retaliation (so-called "FEHA retaliation," which could include wrongful termination or wrongful constructive termination) against employees who complain about harassment or participate in harassment investigations.15

 No California employer wants to have a workplace tainted by ongoing harassment.
 And it is certainly the case that no California employer wants the financial burden, bad publicity or impact on employee morale of a harassment lawsuit.